tillgrallert/slides/2017-mesa/2017-mesa_slides.md

 Control of the press depended to a large extent on:

 1. A shared belief in the project of modernity that governed the focus of reporting.
-2. A tightly knit network of
+2. A tightly knit network of journalists-cum-entrepreneurs-cum-officials.

 ## outline